U.S. Postal Service

 |

-Respondents were introduced to another proposal for reducing costs by closing some unprofitable post offices, as follows: In 2012, there were 31,272 post offices in the United States.
+Two‐thirds recommended one of the plans for reducing unprofitable post offices, including 73% of Republicans and 63% of Democrats.
+More Details Briefing Respondents were introduced to another proposal for reducing costs by closing some unprofitable post offices, as follows: In 2012, there were 31,272 post offices in the United States.
 The Postmaster General has identified a list of 3,653 post offices that are losing money—about 12% of the total—and has proposed that the Postal Service should be able to close them without Congressional interference.
 The Postal Service estimates that doing this would save it $200 million a year.
 Currently there are some in Congress who are opposed to closing these post offices and say that the Postal Service should not be able to make this decision without Congressional involvement.
-Arguments were presented in favor of the proposal to allow the Postal Service to close unprofitable post offices.
+Arguments Arguments were presented in favor of the proposal to allow the Postal Service to close unprofitable post offices.
 These were found convincing by large majorities of 81% and 87%, with small partisan differences.
-Permit the Postal Service to close most of the post offices that operate at a significant loss.
+Final Recommendation Respondents were then asked how acceptable the following two proposals would be on a 0-10 scale, with 5 being “just tolerable”: Permit the Postal Service to close most of the post offices that operate at a significant loss.
 This would be as much as 12% of post offices nationwide.
 The Postal Service estimates that doing this would save $200 million a year.
 This was found acceptable (6-10) by 62%, including 67% of Republicans and 60% of Democrats.
 The Postal Service would be permitted to close no more than five percent of existing unprofitable post offices each year.
 This was found acceptable by a bare majority of 52%, with minimal partisan differences.
-At the end of the survey, respondents were asked to choose between the two proposals (a 12 percent and a 5 percent closing rate), or “NOT specify the number of post offices to be closed, but continue to negotiate each closure on a case‐by‐case basis, with members of Congress possibly being involved.”
-Two‐thirds recommended one of the plans for reducing unprofitable post offices, including 73% of Republicans and 63% of Democrats.
-Less than a third (30%) supported the more sweeping 12 percent plan, which was more popular among Republicans (38%) than Democrats (22%).
-Over a third (36%) chose letting USPS close no more than 5 percent of the unprofitable post offices each year, including 35% of Republicans and 41% of Democrats.
-Related Standard Polls Here are two cases in which a plurality or modest majority have favored doing so:
+At the end of the survey, respondents were asked to choose between the two proposals, or keeping the status quo, as follows:

 Here are two cases in which large majorities were opposed: